ruchikamuddinagiri/memory-tiles/README.md

 -   Create a new branch for your feature or bug fix.
 -   Could you make your changes and test them thoroughly?
 -   Submit a pull request to the main repository for review.
+-   We would like to extend our sincere appreciation to GitHub user [@Jersin21](https://github.com/Jersin21) for generously providing the initial codebase that served as the fundamental building block for our project.
+With great respect for their contributions, we leveraged their code as a foundation and subsequently molded it into our unique project, adding our distinctive style and features.
 ##
 Enjoy playing the Pokemon Memory Cards Game, and may your memory and Pokemon knowledge serve you well on this exciting adventure!